-The Mamluks ruled over Egypt for a considerable period of time and influenced Egyptian history in many ways.
-This is perfectly reflected in the large collection of displays in the Museum of Islamic Art that dates back to the Mamluk period.
-The Mamluk collection of the museum includes many lamps that were used to light the historical mosques of Cairo.
-The most interesting among these lamps is an eight-sided Chandelier that consists of three layers with a dome-shaped top and wonderful Islamic decorations on its glass.
-This lamp was brought from the magnificent Sultan Hassan Mosque, which was constructed in 1362.
+The Mamluks ruled over Egypt considerably and influenced Egyptian history in many ways.
+This is perfectly reflected in the extensive collection of Museum of Islamic Art displays that date back to the Mamluk period.
+The Mamluk collection of the museum includes many lamps used to light the historical mosques of Cairo.
+The most interesting among these lamps is an eight-sided Chandelier with three layers, a dome-shaped top, and incredible Islamic decorations on its glass.
+This lamp was from the magnificent Sultan Hassan Mosque, constructed in 1362.

-There are many marvelous displays in the Museum of Islamic Art that date back to the period of the Mamluks.
-Among these is the pencil box rich with gold and silver decorations with the name of Sultan Al Mansur Mohamed, the Mamluk Sultan who died in 1363.
-There is also a wonderful candleholder that was manufactured in 1473 in the reign of Sultan Qaitbey.
-The candle holder has wonderful Islamic writings in the shape of some flames.
+Many marvelous displays in the Museum of Islamic Art that date back to the period of the Mamluks.
+Among these is the pencil box rich with gold and silver decorations named Sultan Al Mansur Mohamed, the Mamluk Sultan who died in 1363.
+There is also a wonderful candleholder manufactured in 1473 during the reign of Sultan Qaitbey.
+The candle holder has excellent Islamic writings in the shape of some flames.
 This is besides many metal items that were gathered from Iraq, Iran, Yemen, and many other Islamic countries.

 The Section Of Islamic Ceramics

-The museum offers the guests a wonderful illustration of the development of ceramic production in Egypt and the Islamic world as a whole.
-The Mamluks played a great role in this development when they tried to copy the notable Chinese ceramics especially those with the blue decorations and the white background.
-The museum also has some ceramics that were produced in some Turkish cities like Iznik during the Ottoman period.
-Among the most distinctive rare ceramics in the museum are some tiles that were made by Chinese Muslims such as a box made out of porcelain that says "Thank God" on it.
+The museum offers the guests an excellent illustration of the development of ceramic production in Egypt and the Islamic world.
+The Mamluks played a significant role in this development when they tried to copy the notable Chinese ceramics, especially those with blue decorations and a white background.
+The museum also has ceramics produced in Turkish cities, like Iznik, during the Ottoman period.
+Among the most distinctive rare ceramics in the museum are some tiles made by Chinese Muslims, such as a box made out of porcelain that says "Thank God" on it.

 The Wooden Collection Of The Museum

-The Museum of Islamic Art displays some marvelous wooden objects that reflect how skillful the Muslims were in the manufacturing and carving of wood.
+The Museum of Islamic Art displays some marvelous wooden objects that reflect how skillful the Muslims were in manufacturing and carving wood.

-Some wooden decorations that were found in the complex of Sultan Qalaun in El Mui'z Street that was originally brought from the Western Fatimid Palace in the area of Bein El Qasrein in Islamic Cairo are put on display in the museum, and they illustrate how clever and creative the Fatimid workers and craftsmen must have been.
+Some wooden decorations that were found in the complex of Sultan Qalaun in El Mui'z Street that were initially brought from the Western Fatimid Palace in the area of Bein El Qasrein in Islamic Cairo are put on display in the museum, and they illustrate how clever and creative the Fatimid workers and artisans must have been.

-Many of the wooden objects that were manufactured during the Mamluk and Ottoman periods were decorated with mother of pearl and ivory.
-Examples of these objects are the Quran holder and the chair that was brought from the Madrasa of Um El Sultan Sha'ban.
+Many wooden objects manufactured during the Mamluk and Ottoman periods were decorated with mother of pearl and ivory.
+Examples of these objects are the Quran holder and the chair from the Madrasa of Um El Sultan Sha'ban.

 Collection Of Copies Of The Qur'an And Collection Of Carpets

 A whole section in the Museum of Islamic Art was specified for different types of copies of the Qur'an.
-Most of the displays of this section date back to the Ottoman period, and they were made out of gold.
-There are many different styles of decorations on them and marvelous types of Arabic calligraphy.
+Most of the displays in this section date back to the Ottoman period made out of gold.
+There are many other decoration styles and marvelous types of Arabic calligraphy.

 Lamp Collection In The Museum

-The Museum of Islamic Art features some wonderful lamps that were used to light mosques in Egypt and some other countries as well.
+The Museum of Islamic Art features some beautiful lamps that were used to light mosques in Egypt and other countries.

 Reopening Of The Museum After Restoration

 After around seven years of extensive restoration work, starting in 2003, former Egyptian president Hosni Mubarak reopened the museum.
-The museum was closed to restore the building which was constructed back in 1903 in the reign of Khedive Abbas Helmi II.
-The costs of the restoration of the museum were estimated to be around 10 million dollars.
+The museum was closed to restore the building, which was constructed back in 1903 in the reign of Khedive Abbas Helmi II.
+The museum's restoration costs were estimated to be around 10 million dollars.